lahrry/Git-Instruction/Lab Report 2 assignment.md

     }
   }
  ```
+<br>BRIEF EXPLANATION:
-<br>BRIEF EXPLANATION:for for loop condition, it is edited to 'arr.length/2' to swap the first half to the second half of the array preventing the overwriting.
+<br>for for loop condition, it is edited to 'arr.length/2' to swap the first half to the second half of the array preventing the overwriting.
 Then we save the value of arr[i] in the temp variable.
 Then we save 'arr[arr.length - 1 - i]' to arr[i], so that value of index[i] is changed to the number of the corresponding index from the end of the array.
 Then we save 'arr[arr.length - 1 - i] to the temp variable which switches the value that corresponds to the value in 'int temp = arr[i]'.
 <br><sub>I will attach a picture so you can understand it easily</sub>
 <br>![KakaoTalk_Photo_2023-04-24-22-00-28](https://user-images.githubusercontent.com/62029893/234178574-73c7353b-1ae6-483a-9f17-3d338366a189.jpeg)